wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_newFilter.md

 ---
-title: etc:eth_newFilter \[POST\]
+title: etc:eth_newFilter - Ethereum Classic
-description: Creates a log filter.
-To poll for logs associated with the createdfilter, use eth_getFilterChanges.
-To get all logs associated with thefilter, use eth_getFilterLogs.
+description: Example code for the etc:eth_newFilter json-rpc method. Сomplete guide on how to use etc:eth_newFilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters